MadeInShineA/hei-course-summaries/301.1-ml/summaries/neural_networks.md

 SGD approximates the true gradient using a small random sample (mini-batch) instead of the entire dataset, enabling efficient training on large-scale problems:

-1. **Mini-batch Selection** 🎲: Randomly sample m examples from the training set
+1. **Mini-batch Selection**: Randomly sample m examples from the training set
-2. **Gradient Computation** 📉: Calculate average gradient over the mini-batch
+2. **Gradient Computation**: Calculate average gradient over the mini-batch
-3. **Parameter Update** 🔄: Update parameters using the computed gradient
+3. **Parameter Update**: Update parameters using the computed gradient
-4. **Iteration** 🔁: Repeat with new mini-batches until convergence
+4. **Iteration**: Repeat with new mini-batches until convergence

 #### Mathematical Formulation